Metrotown (Burnaby) — A Buyer’s Guide

 The Metrotown Downtown Plan was adopted by Burnaby City Council in February 2017 (verifiable via City of Burnaby Council records and the published Downtown Plan document).
 The Plan represents the major upzoning of the town centre to high-rise residential and mixed-use along Kingsway and the cross-streets within the plan boundaries — roughly bounded by Imperial Street to the south, Beresford Street to the north, Boundary Road to the west, and Royal Oak Avenue to the east.

 The Plan envisions a target population of approximately 80,000+ residents at full buildout, with on the order of 200+ towers contemplated across the plan area over a multi-decade planning horizon.
-As of 2026, dozens of towers are completed (Sovereign, Met, Concord Metrotown, Polygon Civic Hotel, and others) and dozens more are at various stages of rezoning, application, or construction.
+As of 2026, dozens of towers are completed (Sovereign, Met, Concord Metrotown, and others) and dozens more are at various stages of rezoning, application, or construction.
 The buildout is not a linear schedule — tower applications are sequenced over decades, and any single block’s redevelopment trajectory depends on landowner consolidation, market cycles, and the specific Council application path.

 For buyers, the structural read is: Metrotown’s comp set is going to keep getting reset by new tower completions for the next decade-plus, and the Downtown Plan’s long horizon means the existing 1980s–2000s condo inventory is not the same product as the new-build inventory.
 Pull the live City of Burnaby development application map for the specific block before treating any redevelopment optionality as priced in — the Downtown Plan permits density, but each specific tower application still goes through Council process.